kondrak/quake_bsp_vulkan/README.md

 - download and install SDL2 (`libsdl2-dev` 2.0.7 or higher for Linux, `SDL2.framework` 2.0.8 or higher for MacOS)
 - run the Makefile (Linux) or XCode project (MacOS) to build the application

+MacOS uses the Vulkan loader bundled with the SDK, rather than linking against MoltenVK.framework.
+This is done so that validation layers are available for debugging.

 Building for mobile: iOS and Android
 -----
 Disclaimer: there are no plans to introduce mobile-specific controls in the application, since its purpose is solely to demonstrate how to pull off a Vulkan renderer that "just works".
 For clarity, both Android and iOS code makes use of SDL2 in the same way as the desktop version - this is a terrible idea and something you should NOT do in your own applications.
 The proper way is to make direct use of the native APIs for minimum overhead.